elxecutor/esp32-ota-update/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Report issues for corrections.
 title: "[BUG]"
-labels: bug, invalid
+labels: bug
 assignees: noiz-x
 ---

 ## **Describe the Bug**
-A clear and concise description of the issue related to Roomify's functionality in lecture hall reservation or student attendance tracking.
+A clear and concise description of the issue you encountered.

 ## **To Reproduce**
 Steps to reproduce the behavior: